sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # Operators
+Elixir provides comparison, arithmetic, and logical operators for any type.

 ## 1. Comparison operators
 Elixir provides all the comparison operators we would expect from any language, plus some additional operators referring to data type comparisons: